djismgaming/djismgaming.github.io/docs/documentation/Commands/delete-local-lvm-proxmox.md

 !!! note

-    You'll need to move all disks, isos, etc. from this local-lvm storage to the local before performing these steps.
+    You'll need to move all disks, isos, etc. from the `local-lvm` storage to the `local` storage before performing these steps.

 1. Delete local-lvm from CLI: